Video shows Chicago police officers 'lounging' in US Rep. Bobby Rush's office, ignoring looters, congressman says

-The incident occurred at his office at 65th Street and Wentworth Avenue on June 1 and Congressman Rush said the incident was captured on video tape.
+The incident occurred at his office at 54th Street and Wentworth Avenue on June 1.
+Congressman Rush his office was burglarized and afterward discovered video tape of the officers in his office.

 Rush said about several police officers were lounging in his office lounging and relaxing.